 For a challenge, you can do this on one leg, with one leg extended straight.
 This will work your hamstrings as well.
 Don’t forget to switch legs for an even burn.

-If you do not have time to get super sweaty, don’t have weights close-by, or just need something quick while you have a few minutes: pick a move from above and then aim for AMRAP with the time you have!
+If you do not have time to get super sweaty, don’t have weights close by, or just need something quick while you have a few minutes, pick a move from those shown above and then aim for AMRAP with the time you have!
 AMRAP stands for “As Many Reps as Possible in __ Minutes.”
-I’ve done this with just one of the exercises and got a great burn in for even just a few minutes.
+I’ve done this with just one of the exercises and got in a great burn for even just a few minutes.

-Lastly, find some music that you’ll want to move to like Tobymac’s “Everything” and let us get to sweating!
+Lastly, find some music that you’ll want to move to and then get to sweating!
 I can’t wait to hear how you did.
 I’m rooting for you.
-If you want to see all the moves from this full-body workout done together, or be walked through check out the video below!
+If you want to see all the moves from this full-body workout done together, or if you want to be walked through them, check out the video below!

 The next time you feel your schedule is full, don’t let lack of time cause you to lose momentum.
 You will be amazed at how much good you can do for your body in only 15 minutes.
 Give these 5 exercises a try next time you’re short on time.